 Born on the island of ʻOahu in the state of Hawaiʻi, Jo is currently a graduate student of psychology at Columbia University, a research assistant at the READ Lab, and a teacher of yoga, mindfulness, and meditation.

-Hawaiʻi is one of the many places where Jo’s ancestral spirits reside, as well as where she was born and raised; there are many parallels between Aloha, mindfulness, and Yoga.
+Hawaiʻi is one of the many places where Jo’s ancestral spirits reside, as well as where she was born and raised.
+There are many parallels between Aloha, mindfulness, and Yoga.
 Aloha emphasizes giving without asking in return, akahai (kindness through tenderness), lōkahi (unity through harmony), ʻoluʻolu (agreeableness through pleasantness), haʻahaʻa (humility through modesty), and ahonui (patience through perseverance).
 These concepts are central to the way Jo lives and the way she offers classes.
 Coming from a long line of healers, Jo feels a deep responsibility as a medium for these teachings.
 Her great grandfather was a Chinese medicine doctor in Fukushima, Japan before moving to Hawaiʻi; her father, a therapist and musician, was President of the Theosophical Society in Dublin.
-Jo draws from both svadhyaya (self-study) and the wisdom of her ancestors, alive and passed, to ensure her students experience the healing, transformative, and expansive potential of each class.
+Jo draws from both svadhyaya (self-study) and the wisdom of her ancestors, alive and passed, to ensure clients experience the healing, transformative, and expansive potential of each class.